pkro/linux_notes/readme.md

 #### top

 `top` to show processes and resource utilization
+- launch with `top -i` to hide idle processes
+- non-interactive for batch operation, show only one iteration: `top -b -n 1`
 - use arrows to go through processes, see help bar to see common actions (kill etc)
 - Load average:
   - `[# processors fully utilized (average) in the last minute] [last 5 minutes] [last 15 minutes]`